fanelenan7/rails-users-sessions-flash-cookies/adding-sessions.md

   3. Check to see if that user's password matches the one submitted through the form
   4. If they match, set the Session's `user_id` to that of the logged-in user (i.e., indicate that this user is currently logged in)

-If the username and/or password submitted through the form is incorrect at any point in this process
+If the username and/or password submitted through the form is incorrect at any point in this process, the user is re-directed to the application's root page.

 ```rb
 def create